akashbinu699/signapse/README.md

   - The optimisations you implemented
   - How to call the endpoint

-#### 2. A working SageMaker endpoint OR clear, reproducible instructions for creating one.
+#### 2. Clear documentation explaining how to deploy your infrastructure and a working test case.

 ## What We Evaluate
 #### ML Systems Engineering